code-423n4/2023-08-dopex-findings/data/debo-G.md

 2023-08-dopex/contracts/reLP/ReLPContract.sol::190 => _slippageTolerance > 0,
 ```
 ## [G-04] Use immutable for openzeppelin access controls roles declaration
+⚡️ Only valid for solidity versions <0.6.12 ⚡️

+Access roles marked as constant results in computing the keccak256 operation each time the variable is used because assigned operations for constant variables are re-evaluated every time.

+Changing the variables to immutable results in computing the hash only once on deployment, leading to gas savings.
 ```txt
 2023-08-dopex/contracts/amo/UniV3LiquidityAmo.sol::106 => keccak256(abi.encodePacked(address(this), _tickLower, _tickUpper))
 2023-08-dopex/contracts/core/RdpxV2Bond.sol::22 => bytes32 public constant MINTER_ROLE = keccak256("MINTER_ROLE");